Butonese

 - Globalization Effects

-- Globalization has brought both opportunities and challenges, with increased cultural exchange and economic integration impacting traditional practices.
+- Globalization has brought both opportunities and challenges, influencing cultural practices and economic activities.

 - Urbanization Effects